syncrosim/rsyncrosim/Readme-Development.txt

   installSet = setdiff(c("devtools"),installed.packages()[,"Package"])
   if(length(installSet)) install.packages(installSet)
   devtools::install_github("ApexRMS/dev.rsyncrosim",ref="dev",auth_token="yourPAT")
+3b) To install the first legacy version of the package (April 2017), follow step (3), but replace the last line with: devtools::install_github("ApexRMS/dev.rsyncrosim",ref="first.working.version",auth_token="yourPAT")
 4) Run installRSyncroSim.R at the beginning of each session to update rsyncrosim.

 Note that reinstalling rsyncrosim during a session may corrupt the help files.
 If this occurs the solution is to restart R: Ctrl+Shift+10 in RStudio